mukaiizawa/Paren/man/man7/lang.md

 An array is a data type in which any S-expression is placed in continuous memory.

 #### Dictionary
-A dictionary is an data type composed of a collection of (key, value) pairs, such that each possible key appears at most once in the collection.
+A dictionary is an data type composed of a collection of key-value pairs, such that each possible key appears at most once in the collection.

 Operations associated with this data type allow.